ikomachi226/mysql-heatwave-workshop_jp/Lab2.md

 ## Conclusion

-In this lab we created a compute instance with bastion host that serves as the public entry point, and select the VCN that we have created in the privous lab, and saved the private key on our local device that will be used later in this workshop
-Now let's go ahead and create MySQL DB System (MDS) for Heatwave in the next lab!
+In this lab we created a compute instance that serves as a bastion host that is a public entry point to the VCN created in the previous lab.
+You have then saved the private key on your local device to be able to connect to the Compute Instance.
+Now let's go ahead and deploy MySQL Database Service (MDS) with Heatwave in the next lab!

 Learn more about **[Compute Service on Oracle Cloud](https://docs.oracle.com/en-us/iaas/Content/Compute/Concepts/computeoverview.htm)**

  **[<< Go to Lab 1](Lab1.md)** | **[Home](Readme.md)** | **[Go to Lab 3 >>](Lab3.md)**